Social Studies, B.A., B.S.

 Students choose from a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) degree.
 Those seeking the B.A. must demonstrate third-semester proficiency in a foreign language.

-Students seeking teacher certification also complete the professional program offered by the College of Education.
-Those seeking elementary teaching certification also complete a minor in elementary teaching.
+Students seeking teacher certification also complete the professional program offered by the College of Education and Community Innovation.
 The major meets State of Michigan content standards for teacher preparation in social studies.

 Why Study Social Studies at Grand Valley?